[Revised - April 9, 2021]

 Evaporation is the sum of five components: evaporation of intercepted rain and snow, snow and soil evaporation, and transpiration from a single-layer canopy.
 The model estimates potential interception and transpiration from a single-layer plant canopy using the Shuttleworth and Wallace (1985) method for separating transpiration and soil evaporation in sparse canopies.
 Evaporation of intercepted rain or snow is calculated with a canopy resistance of zero and aerodynamic resistances based on canopy height, coupled with a canopy capacity and an average storm duration.
 For potential transpiration, canopy resistance depends on maximum leaf conductance, reduced for humidity, temperature, and light penetration.
 Aerodynamic resistances are modified from Shuttleworth and Gurney (1990); they depend on leaf area index, which can vary seasonally, and on canopy height, which determines stem area index.
 Snow evaporation or condensation depends on the aerodynamic resistances and the vapor gradient.
 Soil evaporation resistance depends on soil water potential in the top soil layer.
 Actual transpiration is the lesser of potential transpiration and a soil water supply rate determined by plant resistance, rhizosphere resistance, minimum (critical) leaf water potential, root distribution, and soil water potential in the soil layers (Federer 1979).

-Below ground, the model includes one to many soil layers, which may have differing physical properties.
+Below ground, the model includes 1 to 25 soil layers, which may have differing physical properties and thicknesses.
 Water in the soil matrix moves vertically according to Darcy's Law for unsaturated or saturated flow.
-Integration of the continuity equation is by explicit forward difference (Euler), but with a variable iteration time step that limits changes in layer water content and in potential gradients.
+Integration of the continuity equation is by explicit forward difference (Euler), but with a variable iteration time-step that limits changes in layer water content and in potential gradients.
 For different layer thicknesses, the interlayer conductivity and gradient behaves as if both layers have the thickness of the thinner layer.
 The relationships among matric potential, soil water content, and hydraulic conductivity are parameterized by a modified Clapp and Hornberger (1978) formulation

 Water is added to groundwater by gravity drainage from the deepest soil layer.The groundwater component of streamflow is simulated as a fixed fraction of groundwater each day.
 A fixed fraction of the groundwater outflow may be deep seepage.